cindyl5697/github-tutorial/README.md

 ---
 ## Workflow & Commands
 * **git init** - Initialize the terminial
-*  * git init helps you init into github so you can add your information into github.com
+*  * git init helps you initialize the terminial into github so you can add your information into github.com
 * **git add file** - Add to the staging area
   * git add file helps you add your file in to the staging area so the ide know where you put your information.
 * **git commit -m "message"** - Permanently stores changes from the staging area inside the repository by a message